Grounds for Appeal in North Carolina

 - The conduct for which the defendant was prosecuted is protected by the constitution

-The State of North Carolina can appeal a not guilty verdict to the appellate division.
+The state of North Carolina can appeal a not guilty verdict to the appellate division.
 The state may not appeal when doing so would be considered double jeopardy.
 The U.S. Constitution prohibits courts from trying a defendant more than once for the same crime.
 For example, if a court dismisses one or more counts of criminal charges, the state can appeal that decision.
-The state can also appeal a motion granting the defendant a new trial based on the discovery of new evidence.Contact Us Today
+The state can also appeal a motion granting the defendant a new trial based on the discovery of new evidence.Contact Our Experienced Appeals Lawyers Today